Beyond Control: Exploring Novel File System Objects for Data-Only Attacks on Linux Systems: Evaluation

 \subsection{Exploitable Objects}

-Overall, as shown in~\cref{tab:count}, our static analysis found 258 key fields within 142 structure objects.
+Overall, as shown in~\cref{tab:count}, our static analysis found 282 key fields within 149 structure objects for two versions.
 Then, 134 fields are verified dynamically with test cases, out of which 23 fields belonging to 17 FSKOs are confirmed to lead to privilege escalation.
-We list all these 23 FSKO fields in \cref{tab:identified-flag} as well as a few other seemingly promising ones that did not get confirmed successfully.
+Note that all these 23 effective FSKO fields exist in both v5.14 and v6.6 versions, and we list all these 23 in \cref{tab:identified-flag} as well as a few other seemingly promising but did not get confirmed successfully.
+If a field in a table entry has no additional annotation in \cref{tab:identified-flag}, \cref{tab:identified-stack}, and \cref{tab:identified-page}, it means the field exists in both versions.
 Note that we have deduplicated the objects by counting file-system-specific objects and fields only once, e.g., \code{ext2_inode} and \code{ext4_inode} are deduplicated.
-Even though not the focus of our research, we also find extra 8 in stack objects and list them in~\cref{tab:identified-stack} in the appendix.
+Even though not the focus of our research, we also find 8 extra objects in the stack.

 The objects dynamically verified to be exploitable for privilege escalation are marked with \CheckmarkBold.
-For the remaining ones, there are a few FSKO fields marked with \XSolidBrush that looked like promising fields (based on their names and usage patterns in source code).
-However, when we verify them dynamically, overwriting their values did not lead to privilege escalation.
-We also listed a few cases where we do not have the right test cases to reach them dynamically (\textbf{---}).
-We also show these unexploitable cases to demonstrate the necessity of dynamic verification because they have similar semantics to FSKOs.
+For the remaining ones, there are a few FSKO fields marked with \XSolidBrush that looked like promising fields (based on their names and usage patterns in the source code).
+However, when we verified them dynamically, overwriting their values did not lead to privilege escalation.
+We listed a few cases where we do not have the right test cases to reach them dynamically (\textbf{---}).
+We also show unexploitable cases to demonstrate the necessity of dynamic verification because they have similar semantics to FSKOs.

-Note that we exclude some redundant data from the statistics results.
+Note that we exclude some redundant data from the results.
 Specifically, the object \code{inode} is an embedded field and accessible through \code{ext4_inode_info->vfs_inode} of \code{inode} type.
 Therefore, the allocation of \code{inode} goes with the allocation of the parent object, i.e., \code{ext4_inode_info}.
 Each file system implementation has its own parent object, like \code{ext2_inode_info}. \name{} identifies 48 parent objects which are not listed in the paper.